aTonyXiao/Spendwiser/load_card/README.md

 ## Preqrequisites

 Make sure that you have a 'Firebase Admin Private Key' generated.
 See the 'Firebase Admin Private Key' section under 'Database Server Setup' for more details.
-In this same directory, make sure that key is named `firebase_admin.json` so that it can be properly utilized for database access.
+In this same directory, make sure that key copied over and is named `firebase_admin.json` so that it can be properly utilized for database access.

 Before use, run the following to make sure all modules are installed: